How to clean your menstrual cup or menstrual disc the right way

 - Wash your cup in warm water with a few generous pumps of Flex Foaming Cleanser.

-- Thoroughly clean the cup, especially the air holes at the top.
+- Thoroughly clean the cup or disc, especially the air holes at the top.

 - Rinse well with warm water.